 - Driver's license issued by any state or federal government; - Non-driver ID card issued by NH DMV or motor vehicle agency of another state; - Photo ID card for "voting identification only" issued by NH DMV (RSA 260:21); - United States armed services identification card; - United States passport or passcard; - NH student ID card (see more information below); - A photo ID not mentioned above, but determined to be legitimate by the moderator, supervisors of the checklist, or clerk of a town, ward or city.
 If any person authorized to challenge a voter does so under this provision, the voter shall be required to fill out a challenged voter affidavit before obtaining a ballot. - Verification of the voter's identity by a moderator or supervisor of the checklist or clerk of a town, ward or city (not a ballot clerk).
-If any person authorized to challenge a voter does so under this provision, the voter shall be required to fill out a challenged voter affidavit before obtaining a ballot.
+If any person authorized to challenge a voter does so under this provision, the voter shall be required to fill out a challenged voter affidavit before obtaining a ballot; - Challenged voter affidavit (provided by election officials; see below for more information); - Voting by affidavit ballot (provided by election officials; for election day first-time registrants only, see below on this page for more information).